TolerantECG: A Foundation Model for Imperfect Electrocardiogram: Method

 To process the ECG signal, we adopt a modified one-dimensional ConvNeXt V2 architecture \cite{convnextv2} as the \textit{ECG encoder}.
 By replacing the 2D convolutional layers with 1D convolutional layers using the same arguments, this encoder effectively captures features from the ECG waveforms.
 The output from the final layer is passed through an average pooling operation along the length dimension to generate the ECG embedding.

 In addition, to extract meaningful features from the report description, we employ BioLinkBERT \cite{biolinkbert} as the \textit{Text encoder}.
 BioLinkBERT is a BERT-based model \cite{bert} pretrained on extensive biomedical and clinical text datasets from PubMed.
 The CLS token from the final layer serves as the embedding for the entire text input sequence.
 We set random initial weights for the \textit{ECG encoder} and initialize the \textit{Text encoder} with the pretrained weights.
-During pretraining, the Text encoder is updated alongside with ECG encoder \cite{merl, esi, ecg-chat}.
+During pretraining, the Text encoder is kept frozen \cite{frozen-llm, merl, esi, ecg-chat}.

 After extracting features from both modalities—ECG signals and textual report descriptions—TolerantECG contrasts the two embeddings using the CLIP framework \cite{clip} with the contrastive loss expressed as: